Tech-Educators/sept-2023-bootcamp/201/class-06/demo/README.md

 # Problem Domain

-The Seattle Kitten Rescue has tons of kittens who need good homes.
+The Aunby Kitten Rescue has tons of kittens who need good homes.
 One of the best ways to reach prospective adoptive homes is to have profiles for each kitten available on a website.
 There are hundreds of kittens, though, and only a few volunteers; it's too time-consuming to hand-code each kitten's profile on their website.
 They need a better way.

 ## what would you like to have as features?